UTAR-ITS/mentor-mentee/README.md

-## Welcome students to ITS MENTOR-MENTEE PROGRAM
+## Welcome students to ITS Mentor-Mentee Program

 ### About
 **UTAR IT Society's mentor-mentee program** strives to improve students' academic performance and increase students' drive in pursuing Software Engineering course.